Badshah Begum: Dowager

-Role in Afghan invasion of Delhi
+Role in Afghan invasions of Delhi

-In April 1757, the Durrani king Ahmed Shah Abdali, after sacking the imperial capital of Delhi, desired to marry Badshah Begum's 16-year-old step-daughter, Princess Hazrat Begum.
-Badshah Begum again resisted handing over her tender charge to a fierce Afghan of grandfatherly age but Ahmad Shah forcibly wedded Hazrat Begum on 5 April 1757 in Delhi.
-After their wedding celebrations, Ahmad Shah took his young wife back to his native place of Afghanistan.
-The weeping bride was accompanied by her mother Sahiba Mahal and by her step-grandmother Badshah Begum, along with a few other ladies of note from the imperial harem.
+In April 1757, the Durrani king Ahmed Shah Abdali, after sacking the imperial capital of Delhi, desired to marry Princess Hazrat Begum.
+Badshah Begum again resisted handing over her tender charge to a fierce Afghan of "grandfatherly age", but Ahmad Shah forcibly wedded Hazrat Begum on 5 April 1757 in Delhi.
+After their wedding celebrations, Ahmad Shah took his young wife back to his native country of Afghanistan.
+The weeping bride was accompanied by her mother, Sahiba Mahal, and by her step-mother, Badshah Begum, along with a few other ladies of note from the imperial harem.

-During the Afghan occupation of Delhi in 1788, which lasted for two months and a half from 18 July to 2 October 1788, hell was let loose on Shah Alam II and the imperial family.
-He was deposed on 30 July 1788 and blinded ten days later.
-Ghulam Qadir released Prince Bidar Bakht, son of late emperor Ahmad Shah, from the imperial prison and made him the new puppet emperor with the title of Jahan Shah (or Jahandar Shah); Qadir is said to have received 12 lakhs of rupees from Badshah Begum to wreak her vengeance against Shah Alam II, whose father Alamgir II had secured the throne by deposing and blinding her beloved step-son Ahmad Shah.
-Four months later, the Mughal royal family were freed from captivity by the Maratha armies led by Mahadji Shinde which captured Delhi after defeating Ghulam Qadir and his army.
-This entire experience proved too much for Badshah Begum, who was around eighty-five years old at this time.
-She died a few months later.
+During Ghulam Kadir's two-month occupation of Delhi, from 18 July to 2 October 1788, emperor Shah Alam II was deposed on 30 July 1788 and blinded ten days later.
+Prince Bidar Bakht, the son of emperor Ahmad Shah Bahadur, was released from the imperial prison and made a puppet emperor with the regnal name Nasir-ud-din Muhammad Jahan Shah.
+Bidar Bakht was the step-son of Badshah Begum, who wanted to see Shah Alam deposed because his father Alamgir II had blinded and killed her step-son Ahmad Shah Bahadur to seize the throne in 1754.
+Bidar Bakht's enthronement was secured through a payment of 12 lakhs of rupees to Ghulam Kadir.

+Ghulam Kadir tortured the Mughal royal family, and it is said that 21 princes and princesses were killed.
+The dishonouring behaviour towards the women of the imperial family is noted as especially cruel in the eyes of its time.
+Even Badshah Begum's fate turned as her palace was raided and she was placed on a river bank.

+The Mughal royal family were freed from captivity by the Maratha armies led by Mahadji Shinde which captured Delhi after defeating Ghulam Qadir and his army.
+On 16 October 1788, the now blind Shah Alam II was reinstated as Mughal emperor under Maratha suzerainty and on 17 October 1788 khutbah was read in his name.
+His formal coronation happened on 7 February 1789.

 Death

-Badshah Begum died in 1789 in Delhi and was buried in the Tis Hazari Bagh (Garden of Thirty Thousand) there.
+Badshah Begum died in 1789 in Delhi and was buried in the Tis Hazari Bagh (Garden of Thirty Thousand).
 The garden had been commissioned by the Mughal emperor Shah Jahan during his reign.
-Emperor Aurangzeb's daughter, Princess Zeenat-un-Nissa, was also buried in the Tis Hazari Bagh upon her death in 1721.
+Emperor Aurangzeb's daughter, Princess Zeenat-un-Nissa, had also been buried in the Tis Hazari Bagh upon her death in 1721.